eferrea/BCI-Master/README.md

-# BCImat a Matlab Brain Computer Interface
+# BCImat: a Matlab Brain Computer Interface

 **Content of the package*